juspay/hyperqr-ios/README.md

-# hyperqr-ios
+# HyperQR

-Swift package manager version of HyperQR
+SDK to handle native functionality for QR Code.